Table of Contents

 • The Joust: The miniatures can be played as Mounted Noble Lords and/or Tourney Champions.

-• Parade: The kit contains one Imperial Officer and a Hundred Kingdoms Tactical Retinue.
+• Parade: The kit contains two Servites and one Imperial Officer (Banner).

 • St. George and The Dragon: The miniature can be played as a Mounted Noble Lord or as a Priory Commander.